valentinesamuel/music-app/README.md

 # ng-Spotify-Clone

 ## Project Purpose
-This project was built in order to test my http request skills in abular and also challenge myself on layout using scss.
-How ever, this spotify cone does not have a play functionality because i do not have a premium spotify account.
+This project was built in order to test my http request skills in angular and also challenge myself on layout using scss.
+However, this spotify cone does not have a play functionality because i do not have a premium spotify account.
 After checking spotify's api endpoint.
-I found out that some endpoints cannot be accessed my free users of spotify, so i could not test the build with my account.
+I found out that some endpoints cannot be accessed by free users of spotify, so i could not test the build with my account.
 Nevertheless.
 I will still update the UI and host it.
 Then i would continue to maintain the code and refactor the UI.

 ## Contributors